Pseuduvaria rugosa: Reproductive biology

 The pollen of P. rugosa is shed as permanent tetrads.

 Habitat and distribution

-It has been observed growing on granite and limestone substrates in evergreen forests, dry ridge forests, or freshwater swamp forests, at elevations of 100–450 meters.
+It has been observed growing on granite and limestone substrates in evergreen forests, dry ridge forests, or freshwater swamp forests, at elevations of 100-450 m.

 Uses

 Bioactive molecules extracted from its leaves and twigs have been reported to have cytostatic activity in tests with cultured human cancer cell lines.